 The SAT may be a standardized exam but it doesn’t mean that it doesn’t provide certain accommodations for students.
 In fact, the College Board, the very folks behind the exam, recognizes that there’s one best day for everyone to take the exam.
 This is why they offer several SAT test days in a year.
 Get familiar with the list of colleges that require SAT essay.

 This actually makes sense because a single test date would also be a nightmare for them.
 If you have any idea how many students take the SAT each year, you’ll understand why there are several testing dates within a year.
-As more than 1 million students take the exam yearly (with 2017 having the highest number of takers at 1.8 million), it would really be more efficient to break them all up and allow them to take the test at different times of the year.
-Also, if you take SAT for the first time, you will need to know how to get the best essay score on the SAT and also how to superscore your SAT.
+As more than 1 million students take the exam yearly (with 2017 having the highest number of students took the test at 1.8 million), it would really be more efficient to break them all up and allow them to take the test at different times of the year.
+Also, if you are students who plan to take SAT for the first time, you will need to know how to get the best essay score on the SAT and also how to superscore your SAT.

 What Grade Should You Take the SAT?

 Ideally, the SAT is taken by senior students who are already gearing up for college.
-However, juniors are also allowed to take the exam.
-Some students also start taking the SAT as early as their sophomore year.
-Most of them do this to get a good feel of the test so they can be sure to take the appropriate measures to improve their later results.
+However, juniors may also allowed to take the exam.
+Some students take the SAT as early as their sophomore year.
+Most of them do this to get a good feel of the test so they can be sure to take the appropriate measures to improve their later results or score.